 CEC Directors & Teachers

-Founder, Chief Exploration Officer, TeacherJeff is a writer and a meditation instructor.
-His primary subject is the mind, whatever that is.
-He is the co-author, along with Dan Harris and Carlye Adler, of Meditation for Fidgety Skeptics, as well as the author of The Head Trip, a travel guide to sleeping, dreaming and waking consciousness.
-He has won awards for his writing about whales and psychedelics, which are never to be mixed, for obvious reasons.
-Jeff got serious about meditation in 2004, and has been studying with Buddhist teacher Shinzen Young since 2008.
-Jeff’s specialties as a guide – i.e., those things he has the most personal experience with – are obsessive writerly over-thinking, childish anger outbursts, dysregulated mood swings, high sensitivity emphatic-overwhelm, existential despair, and, lest he forget (forgetfulness! that’s another), ADD-style attention-hijacking.
-For all these reasons, his favourite meditative principle / intervention is equanimity.
-He can talk forever about equanimity, and frequently does, thus strategically introducing the challenge of sleepiness to all those who accidentally listen to him.
+Founder, Chief Exploration Officer, TeacherJeff Warren is a writer and a meditation teacher.
+He is the co-author, along with Dan Harris and Carlye Adler, of Meditation for Fidgety Skeptics, and author of The Head Trip, a travel guide to sleeping, dreaming and waking consciousness.
+Jeff’s specialties as a meditation guide – i.e., those things he has the most personal experience with – are obsessive over-thinking, dysregulated mood swings, emphatic-overwhelm, and ADHD-style attention-hijacking.
+For all these reasons, his favourite meditative principle is equanimity.
+He can talk forever about equanimity and frequently does, thus strategically introducing the challenge of sleepiness in all who accidentally listen to him.

 Co-Founder, Director of Conjubilation, TeacherJames is a physician and author, both of the international bestseller “Six Months in Sudan” and more recently, “Life on the Ground Floor“.
 He practices emergency medicine and trauma at St. Michael’s, Toronto’s inner-city hospital and is an award winning teacher at the University of Toronto.
 He directs a program that works with Ethiopian partners at Addis Ababa University to train East Africa’s first emergency physicians and is a member of Medecins Sans Frontieres, an organization for which he has worked as both a journalist and a physician.
 He practices and teaches mindfulness at the Consciousness Explorers Club in Toronto, and is passionate about its potential to encourage personal and social change.
 He started meditating 20 years ago, and rekindled his practice in response to the demands of increasingly difficult work.
 As such, his expertise is working with difficult emotions at increasing subtle levels, particularly as they impact frontline workers and caregivers.
 He has also recently learned how to nap, and considers this unanticipated reward the greatest meditation might bestow a shift-worker.

 Executive Director, TeacherErin teaches meditation and Executively Directs the Consciousness Explorers Club.
 Her focus is on meditation for self-care and emotional well being and she has taught mindfulness skills in health care, education, corporate and non-profit settings.
+She has guided meditating teenagers on iBme’s Teen Retreats and taught mindfulness in high schools for KidEvolve.
 She also does mindfulness coaching for individuals, with a specialty in encouraging emotional self-regulation.
 Her practice and teaching have been aided immeasurably by CEC founders and co-conspirators Jeff Warren and James Maskalyk, and influenced by Shinzen Young, with whom she’s been retreating bi-annually since 2014.
 She has a background in social service work, having served as Youth Program Coordinator for ehm from 2007-2018, where she ran a youth centre and support programs for low-income children and youth in downtown Toronto.
 She also studied and worked in theatre for many years, and loves to infuse her teaching with a sense of play and creative exploration.
 Erin is passionate about the confluence of meditation practice and social justice, and using mindfulness in the service of caring better for oneself and others.

 Director, Teacher, and Website DevelopmentAvi is a meditation teacher, spiritual guide, and founding CEC director.
 After graduate study in philosophy at the University of British Columbia and Georgetown University, Avi experienced a profound shift in consciousness led to him toward hard-core contemplative practice and training as a spiritual director (a spiritual director is a professional who accompanies and supports others on their spiritual journey.)
 Since then, Avi has helped many people of different backgrounds to pursue spiritual practices.
 He wrote and recorded meditations for chronic pain which were used in a major study of cancer survivors by researchers at UBC.
 He is also a content creator and writer for the Calm meditation app.
 He has led meditation workshops for organizations and companies around Toronto.